 This information helps them to determine your creditworthiness.
 So if you are used to topping up your Airtime with Ksh 20 twice a week, it’s high time you change your habit by increasing your top up amount and frequency.

 Mobile loan App is usually an automated program which can handle a large number of requests at a given time.
-The App is programmed so as to look at given figures before advancing a loan to a clientele.
-So in-case you do not qualify for a mobile loan, do not take it personally… It’s just the system.
+The App is programmed to look at given figures before advancing a loan to a clientele.
+So in-case you do not qualify for mobile credit, do not take it personally.
+It’s just the system.